Return to Exeter People Menu

 return to Exeter in 1890, to

 make his way as an artist.
-He lived at 11 Howell Road and established
+Widgery purchased 11 Howell Road from his father, and lived there for 49 years.
+He established

-his studio at 20 Queen Street, close to the modern entrance to Habitat
+his studio at 20a Queen Street (now Whitton and Laing), close to the modern entrance to Habitat

 opposite the, by now, flourishing Royal Albert Memorial Museum which